logaan/nana.ts/Readme.md

 # TODO

+- [ ] Get rid of the mutable stack popping
+- [ ] Make the whole thing use a state machine
 - [ ] Macros should return an s-expression and then have it evaluated, rather than just evaluating code as part of their body.
 Then we can macro-expand to view the results.
+- [ ] It would be nice to be able to round-trip NData